 Yes, all first time in college students must attend new student orientation before registering for classes.

 Transfer students with less than 11 credit hours are also required to attend orientation.
 Once you have an advising session with the international staff, you will receive further guidance.

-No. Financial aid is not offered to international students.
+Federal financial aid is not offered to international students.
 International students must have sufficient funds to cover all expenses incurred while at San Jacinto College: tuition, fees, books, housing, transportation, living expenses, travel and all costs.

 Yes.
 Accessibility Services at San Jacinto College provides services to students with disabilities, ranging from providing note takers to sign language interpreters, and quiet testing rooms to extended test times.
 Services are provided free of charge to students, but documentation of the disability is required.